Capitalization Rules in Greek for English Speakers

 - Capitalize proper nouns (names of people, places, organizations).

-- Do not capitalize days of the week or months unless at the start of a sentence.
+- Do not capitalize days of the week, months, or languages.

-- In titles, only the first word and proper nouns are capitalized.
+- Titles capitalize only the first word and proper nouns.

 Further Reading